RyanGosden/TheTimesValidation/README.md

 * Form Testing
 * Accessability Testing
 * JS structure change to follow more of a modular pattern.
+* Prevent a username with the same name but different Upper/Lower cases from being created

 ######Known Issues:
-* Recaptcha is not verifying on live server.
+* ~~Recaptcha is not verifying on live server.~~  (Fixed)